 But if the other party runs, don’t think there’s no way you can receive compensation for your accident injuries.
 You still can, and at Neale & Fhima, our personal injury attorneys can help make it happen.

 In California, it always is a good idea to be prepared for a hit-and-run accident.
 They are common.
-The California Office of Traffic Safety found that in 2012 there were 611 fatal or injury-causing hit and run crashes in San Bernardino County, 564 in Riverside County, and 5,979 in Los Angeles County.
+The California Office of Traffic Safety found that in 2012 there were 611 fatal or injury-causing hit-and-run crashes in San Bernardino County; 564 in Riverside County; and 5,979 in Los Angeles County.
 Fatal hit-and-run crashes are on the rise in the U.S. generally, with 1,274 in 2009 and 1,449 in 2011.

-If you are a victim of a hit-and-run crash in Southern California, experts advise that you follow these steps:
+If you are a victim of a hit-and-run crash in Southern California, experts advise that you should follow these steps: